nus-cs2103-AY2122S2/tp/docs/UserGuide.md

   2022` as the closest Thursday.
   * Reason: `08:30` has already passed the current time, hence ReadyBakey will look for a future date that is a Thursday instead.
+* If the current time is `7th April 2022 09:30`, which is a Thursday, inputting `Thurs 09:30` will return `14th April 2022` as the closest Thursday.
+  * Reason: `09:30` has already passed the current time, hence ReadyBakey will look for a future date that is a Thursday instead.
 * If the current time is `7th April 2022 09:30`, which is a Thursday, inputting `Thurs 10:30` will return `7th April 2022` as the closest Thursday.
   * Reason: `10:30` has not passed the current time, hence ReadyBakey will look at the current day as the closest Thursday.